-This page is constantly being updated with new questions and and answers.
+This page is constantly being updated with new questions and answers.
 We encourage you to check back frequently.

 A: Click here to view a step-by-step guide on how to complete your application.